Optimize Data for Ask Data

 - Avoid names which resemble analytical expressions such as “Sales in 2015” or “Average Products Sold”.

-- Create meaningful aliases for field values, reflecting terms people would use in conversation.
+- Create meaningful aliases for field values(Link opens in a new window), reflecting terms people would use in conversation.

 Set appropriate field defaults